natashawong/124-lab/docs/design.md

 ![usertest2](images/usertest2.png)

+For future labs, we want to test different people.
+People who have not seen the application before but also the same people who have seen this application to get more feedback.
+We will want to try to have someone in our class test the our application to get a developers perspective, since developers are also users.

 ## Final Design

 When you land on our page, it will look like this.
 We added two items just to give examples of the list.